This Library Briefing Paper gives an overview of freedom of information requests.Jump to full report >>

 There is a power for a Cabinet Minister or Law Officer to issue a conclusive certificate or ministerial veto against a decision or enforcement notice.
 The issue of a certificate must be supported by reasonable grounds and is open to judicial review.

 The 2000 Act covers UK-wide public authorities based in Scotland.
 However, Scotland has its own freedom of information legislation which applies to Scotland only public bodies – the Freedom of Information (Scotland) Act 2002.
-The legislation is not identical, but the differences are generally minor.
-Further information is available from the Scottish Information Commissioner’s website.
+The Act is enforced by the Scottish Information Commissioner.

 Commons Briefing papers SN02950